DOS Days

 Socket 5 (1993-1997)

-Socket 5 was created for the 2nd generation of Pentium processors (called "P54C"), with speeds from 75 MHz up to 120 MHz.
+Socket 5 was created for the 2nd generation of Pentium processors (called "P54C"), with CPU speeds ranging from 75 MHz up to 120 MHz.
 It also supported Pentium MMX and Pentium OverDrive processors.
 All CPUs for Socket 5 ran with a 3.3V core voltage.
 The pin arrangement on the socket (and associated CPU) were staggered which allow the pins to be closer together.
 Socket 5 has 320 pins and takes SPGA (Staggered Pin Grid Array) chips.

 An Intel Premiere PCI Plato II Socket 5 motherboard from 1994